 - Reaction: Your reaction to having a position, which can bring out emotional responses

-So financial markets are not directly moved by the news, events, technical analysis, by the reactions traders have to these events.
+So financial markets are not directly moved by the news, events, technical analysis, But by the reactions traders have to these events.
 Emotions can and do impact market price action.
 And a herd mentality can then create even more volatile market moves.

 The brain does not work like a computer.
 It uses shortcuts, experiences and emotional filters for shortening analysis time.
 Once focused in one direction, these psychological biases may obscure other, potentially more important, information.